GetMetaMap/metamap-android-sdk/docs/mati_android_sdk.md

 	}
 	```

-- Add the following to your app level gradle dependencies using your version of the Metamap Android SDK:
+- Add the following to your app-level gradle dependencies using your version of the MetaMap Android SDK:

 	```
-	implementation ('com.metamap:android-sdk: <your Metamap SDK version number>'){
+	implementation ('com.metamap:android-sdk: <your MetaMap SDK version number>'){
 		exclude group: 'org.json', module: 'json'
 	}
 	```

-	For example, if you are using the Metamap Android SDK version 3.15.0, you would include the following:
+	For example, if you are using the MetaMap Android SDK version 3.15.0, you would include the following:

 	```